 Quality Meats (www.qualitymeatsnyc.com; tel.
 212/371-7777) is set in a stunning, bi-level space at 57 W. 58th Street between Fifth and Sixth avenues.
 The food is of equally high quality, including some nontraditional steakhouse menu items such as pan-roasted lamb T-bones with figs and mint, and a flatiron steak with blackberries.

 Sparks, at 210 E. 46th St. near Third Avenue (www.sparkssteakhouse.com; tel.
-212/687-4855), reputedly used to be a Mafia favorite, and its “ye olde steakhouse” decor, crammed into a low-ceilinged modern building, still has that Cosa Nostra air, part of the fun of coming here.
+212/687-4855).
+A former Mafia favorite (Gambino family member Paul “Big Paul” Castellano was killed here in 1985) , its “ye olde steakhouse” decor still has that Cosa Nostra air, part of the fun of coming here.
 The other part (along with perfect hollandaise sauce and aged meats) is the wise-cracking waitstaff, with their “dese, dem, and dose” accents.
 They deliver the type of service that was once de rigueur in NYC, but alas, rarely exists anymore.
 Take a look at the wall of cigars before you head out; you can’t legally smoke them in here, but they’re still big sellers.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.